Tas-fique/r-programming-assignments/README.md

 - `module3/` – code and files for Module 3
 - `module4/` – code and files for Module 4
 - `module5/` – code and files for Module 5
+- `module6/` – code and files for Module 6

 ## Setup
 - R: https://cran.r-project.org/